EDWARD DURELL STONE, FAIA (1902-1978)

 1953 - The North Haven Shores Inc. Residential Development, Suffolk County, North Haven NY.
 Associates: Torkelson & Hegardt.
 55-lot development on Shelter Island Sound.
 Unsure if built.

 1953 - The Carney D. Matheson House, 480 East Long Lake Road, Bloomfield Hills MI.
 Overlooks Vhay Lake.

-1953 - The Fred and Mary Eddy Jones Residence, 2400 NW Grand Boulevard, Nichols Hills OK.
+1953 - The Fred and Mary Eddy Jones House, 2400 NW Grand Boulevard, Nichols Hills OK.
 About 28 acres next to a country club.
 The landscape architect was Thomas D. Church.
 Fred Jones died and the property was transferred into an LLC controlled by Mary Eddy Jones.
 When she died in 2000, after trying for years to sell and preserve the house, the family foundation sold the acreage to 2400 Grand Boulevard LLC in 2003.
 The house was destroyed and land subdivided for more houses, bottom photo.

 1953 - The Relman Morin and Dorothy Liebes Apartment Building and Penthouse Apartment, 116 East 66th Street, New York NY.
 Associates: Torkelsen and Hegardt.
 Unbuilt.

-1954 - The Harold N. Rosenberg Residence, 140 North Woodland Street, Englewood NJ.
-Commissioned 1950.
+1954 - The Harold N. Rosenberg House, 140 North Woodland Street, Englewood NJ.
+Commissioned in 1950.

 1954 - The Walter and Edith Johnson House, aka the Dogtrot House, 3 Dogwood Lane, Darien CT.
-Sold to Robert and Lee Buchanan in 1966.
-On the market 2013-2016.
-For sale as a teardown in 2016.
+Sold in 1966 to Robert and Lee Buchanan.
+Sold in 2017 to Jessica Bacigalupi and Sabino Iacovone.

-1956 - The Joseph Kastner Renovation, 199 River Road, Grand View-on-Hudson, Nyack NY.
+1956 - The Joseph Kastner Renovation, 199 River Road, Grand View-on-Hudson NY.
 Sold in 2000 to Diane Tomasello-Smith.

 1956 - The Edward Durell Stone House, 130 East 64th Street, New York NY.
-In 1981 the house gained landmark protection as part of the Upper East Side Historic District.Whenthe white stone facade fell into disrepair, Stone's widow Maria Stone removed it in 1987 and two years later received a Landmarks Commission violation penalty.
+In 1981 the house gained landmark protection as part of the Upper East Side Historic District.
+When the white stone facade fell into disrepair, Stone's widow Maria Stone removed it in 1987 and two years later received a Landmarks Commission violation penalty.

 Unbeknownst to the Stone family, architect Robert A. M. Stern asked the Landmarks Commission to "rise above the inevitably changing winds of fashion... and preserve an important architect's ingenious, if controversial, solution to the problem of town house design."
 Stern's voice won out and the violation remained in effect.
 Maria Stone eventually agreed to rebuild the screen and her son, architect Hicks Stone, proposed several designs.
 However, the Commission wouldn't accept anything other than the reconstruction of the original, which was completed in 1999.

-Sold in 2004 to Andrew Cogan who hired Stone's son Hicks Stone to do a renovation.
+Sold in 2004 to Andrew Cogan who hired Hicks Stone to do a renovation.
 In 2006 Cogan donated an easement to the Trust for Architectural Easements, protecting the exterior from future alteration.
 Sold in 2015 to Painted Bird LLC c/o Michael Stout.
 Became a gallery, Gladstone 64.

 1958 - The Life Magazine Model Row House, 20242 Lassen Street, Chatsworth CA. Demonstrating modern living, the three-bedroom, two-bath, 1440 sf building occupied a suburban tract and it offered something different for the suburbs.
 The plan included sliding glass doors from each room to a private patio.
-Sold in the 1970's to Charyn Kennedy.
+Sold in the 1970s to Charyn Kennedy.
 Sold to Ted and Hal Baranski.
 Sold in 1988 to TMC Exchange Service, which sold it immediately to Chi D. Ly.
 Sold to 1989 to Nadia and Kouros Ansari.
 Around 1993, they altered the house and obliterated the modern Stone plan, bottom photo.
 B/W photo by Julius Shulman, bottom color by Jennifer Reiley.
 Sold in 2014 to Mike and Fariba Azad.

 1959 - U.S. Embassy Ambassador's Residence, aka Roosevelt House, New Delhi, India.
 In 1956, Chief Justice of the United States Earl Warren laid the corner stone and expressed the hope that the structure would become a temple of peace.
 Video.